Table of contents

 • Your body can only get all the vitamins and minerals (micronutrients) it needs from a varied diet.

-• The daily protein requirement for a normal adult is 0.8 g protein/kg body weight and for amateur athletes between 90 and 105 g at 75 kg.
+• The daily requirement of protein for a normal adult is 0.8 g protein/kg body weight and for amateur athletes between 90 and 105 g at 75 kg.

 • There is no one right way to eat.
 But there is the right one for you.